top of page

 By Brynn Barry, LPC

-The anxious-avoidant trap is a dynamic observed in relationships where one partner tends to have an anxious attachment style while the other leans toward avoidant attachment.
+The anxious-avoidant trap is a dynamic observed in relationships where one partner has an anxious attachment style while the other leans toward avoidant attachment.
 This interplay creates a cycle that reinforces both partners' fears and behaviors, making it difficult to form a secure, mutually satisfying connection.
 Read more about each attachment style in our blog post about attachment trauma.

 How this Dynamic Unfolds